 Furthermore, personal privacy, information security, and data protection are increasingly significant issues in China and other jurisdictions in which we operate.
 In China, the regulatory framework governing the collection, processing, storage and use of business information and personal data is rapidly evolving.
-For example, the Cyber Security Law came into force on June 1, 2017, which sets forth the general framework regulating network products, equipment and services, as well as the operation and maintenance of information networks, the protection of personal data, and the supervision and administration of cybersecurity in China.
-In 2018, the PRC Government also published Information Security Technology - Personal Information Security Specification (信息安全技术: 个人信息安全规范), setting forth detailed guidelines on the collection, utilization and retention of personal information and privacy protection.
+For example, the Cybersecurity Law sets forth the general framework regulating network products, equipment and services, as well as the operation and maintenance of information networks, the protection of personal data, and the supervision and administration of cybersecurity in China.
+The PRC Government also published Information Security Technology - Personal Information Security Specification in 2018, setting forth detailed guidelines on the collection, utilization and retention of personal information and privacy protection, and Identification Methods for Illegal Collection and Use of Personal Information by Apps in 2019, stipulating standards for determining illegal acts of collecting and using personal information through mobile applications.
 In addition, regulators in other jurisdictions in which we operate are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data as well.
 This increased scrutiny may result in new interpretations of existing laws and new laws and regulations, thereby further impacting our business.
 These laws and regulations could significantly increase our cost of compliance and associated risk.
 Any failure or perceived failure to comply with applicable privacy, security, or data protection laws or regulations may result in significant potential legal liabilities and adversely affect our business.